 This article was originally published by ONE‘s Follow the Money Campaign.

-Ruba Ishak works on the Transparency and Accountability team for the ONE Campaign, an international advocacy organization taking action to end extreme poverty and preventable disease.
+This article was written by the Transparency and Accountability team of the ONE Campaign, an international advocacy organization taking action to end extreme poverty and preventable disease.